Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/webref/webref.rst

 * In the |ncmsversion| the maximum upload file size is limited to `1Mb`.
 * For security reasons, a loading of local files and the classpath elements is disabled.
-* When loading the http resource the caching is in use.
+* When loading http resources the caching is in use.
 The maximum size of documents to be stored in the cache: `128Kb`.
 Maximum number of cached documents: `512`.
 * Timeout for connection to the remote resource: `10 sec`.